djkeu/Kukuk/README.md

 ### ToDo section

 - `FixMe:` Update this ToDo section
+- `FixMe:` about.js: about.json not loading
-- `ToDo:` Update aboud.json, whatsnew.json
+- `ToDo:` Update about.json, whatsnew.json
 - `FixMe:` MainActivity: setJavaScriptEnabled vulnerability

 - ToDo: User notification about What's new